45acpUSA/learn-javascript/curriculum/04-server-side/testing-server-side/presentations/tdd-tic-tac-toe.md

   1 passing (12ms)
 ```

 Great, everything is working.
-Now we can delete the setup check, and writ a failing test.
+Now we can delete the setup check, and write a failing test.

 ```Javascript
 // ./test/check-for-winner-test.js